SelfishMan/ansible-filterfiles/README.md

 ## Why?
-This abomination was created out of a need to walk a remove file system to gather a list of files matching a pattern (with exclusions) but without using any custom or non-stock Ansible modules.
+This abomination was created out of a need to walk a remote file system to gather a list of files matching a pattern (with exclusions) but without using any custom or non-stock Ansible modules.
 Many features of Ansible were abused to make this role possible.

 ## Usage
 Include the config below in an existing role to get a list of files in the variable "filterfiles\_files"